The 10th IGD-TP Exchange Forum: RD&D challenges from siting to industrialisation

 Practical Information

-Registration: Registration for the Exchange Forum is now open (the online registration can be accessed here).
+Registration: Registration for the Exchange Forum is closed.

 Registration fee: The costs of the Forum are subsidised by the IGD-TP.
 However, a small fee is required to support the event: